Liverpool's Epstein Theatre to reopen its doors

 Epstein Entertainments Ltd, which was operating the theatre on behalf of the council which owns the freehold of the building, said it had explored every avenue to keep the theatre running and was “heartbroken” to have to make the decision to close.

-The council, which leases the Hanover Street site it to a commercial property landlord, had been leasing back the theatre space along with subsidising a proportion of the venue’s rent, utilities, service charges and maintenance to the tune of around £100,000 a year.
+The council, which was leasing the Hanover House site to a commercial property landlord, had been leasing back the theatre space along with subsidising a proportion of the venue’s rent, utilities, service charges and maintenance to the tune of around £100,000 a year.

 But it decided in 2021 it was 'unsustainable' to continue its current level of support beyond June 2023.